 Art & Craft

 Starting from 17th March, a Visual art center in Cincinnati is going to go live daily from Monday through Friday at 1pm Eastern Time, with free art & craft tutorials to create at home with your kids.
-They would be publishing a shopping list of supplies needed for the project beforehand so that you can have everything on-hand to complete the project with them.
-Check out the supply list needed for the upcoming week here.
+Check out the supply list needed for the each week here.

 Its a school outside the school.
 They provide live online classes on a wide range of interesting subjects.
 I have heard great reviews about their classes and instructors but have never tried them yet.